Krujë: Early history

 In ancient times the region of Krujë was inhabited by the Illyrian tribe of the Albani, while the town is located near the Iron Age Illyrian site of Zgërdhesh.
 Some scholars have identified the site with the main settlement of the Albani, Albanopolis, while others identified Albanopolis with Krujë itself.
 During the Illyrian Wars the area of Krujë was captured by the Roman Republic.

 Early medieval artifacts of Krujë include dress items and weaponry found in fifth- and sixth-century cemeteries, which display the high status and the wealth of the burials.
 Originally a middle-sized fortress like other urban centers, Krujë expanded to a town probably from the sixth to the ninth century AD.
-In 1190 Krujë became the capital of the first Albanian state of the middle ages, the Principality of Arbër founded by Progon of the House of Progon.
+In 1190 Krujë became the capital of the first Albanian state of the Middle Ages, the Principality of Arbër founded by Progon of the House of Progon.
 During the reign of Gulam of Albania the principality was dissolved and incorporated in the newly founded Kingdom of Albania.
-During the late 13th and early 14th century the Byzantine and the Thopia family and in 1343 the Serbian Empire took control of the city.
 The Kingdom of Albania was eventually dissolved between 1363 and 1368, when Karl Topia captured its capital Durrës and incorporated its territories, including Krujë in 1363 in the Princedom of Albania.
 After 1389 the House of Thopia gradually lost control of the town, which by 1395 had come under Ottoman vassalage.
 The Ottomans lost control of Krujë in the early 15th century, when it was captured by Niketa Thopia and regained it in 1415.
 After its recapture it was incorporated in the Sanjak of Albania and formed an administrative unit with the status of Subaşilik as attested in the regional register of 1431.
-During the Albanian Revolt of 1432-1436 the city was unsuccessfully besieged by Andrea Thopia.
+During the Albanian Revolt of 1432–1436 the city was unsuccessfully besieged by Andrea Thopia.